23/DeveloperDocumentation/comment-add.md

       <tt>ip_address</tt>
     </td>
     <td>
       The IP address of the poster of the comment.
 This is used for spam protection and learning.
+This option is only available with `write` permissions or higher.
     </td>
   </tr>